replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ## 1.86.0

 :::important
-The app manager v1.86.0 contains a known issue that prevents the use of the Replicated admin console in Firefox browsers.
+The app manager v1.86.0 contains a known issue that affects the use of the Replicated admin console in Firefox browsers.
 See [Known Issue](#known-issues-1-86-0) below.
 :::